HaiderMalikk/Neural-Network-Circuit-Optimizer/README.md

 - **SymPy**: Helps simplify Boolean logic expressions for circuit optimization.
 - **NetworkX**: Represents circuits as graphs, making it easier to analyze and optimize them.
 - **Matplotlib**: Visualizes circuit optimizations and results.
-- **TensorFlow/PyTorch**: Used to train a neural network for advanced optimization of circuits.
+- **TensorFlow/PyTorch**: Used to train a neural network/LLM for advanced optimization of circuits.
 - **SQLAlchemy**: Manages database interactions for storing circuit data and optimization results.
 - **Scikit-learn**: Implements machine learning algorithms for optimization tasks.
 - **JupyterNotebook/Labs**: Provides an interactive environment for development, testing, and visualization.